char-lie-ho/SmartEye-Recycle/README.md

 # Contributors 🙌
 * Chalie Ho: Lead developer and project coordinator.
 Bringing expertise to the team, ensuring the project stayed on course.
 Implemented key features of the project such as the barcode scanning functionality and database management and took on the final quality assurance role.

 * Xinli Wang: Core designer and proactive developer, the creative mind behind the project, handling design and actively contributing to development.
-Making our map feature come to life and improved the keyword search, adding both style and functionality to the project feature.
+Making our map feature come to life and improving the keyword search, adding both style and functionality to the project feature.

 * Parteek Grewal: Innovative content Specialist and spokesperson, conducting thorough research to provide comprehensive recycling information to our team.
-Parteek took the inititative to kickstart the map feature and added unique touch to the project with creative and insightful contributions.
+He took the initiative to kickstart the map feature and added a unique touch to the project with creative and insightful contributions.

 # Contents of Folder 📁
 Content of the project folder: